Hubs-Foundation/hubs/doc/index.md

 <a name="components/ui/icon-button"></a>
 #### icon-button

-A button with an image, tooltip, hover states and haptics.
+A button with an image, tooltip, and hover states.

 `src/components/icon-button.js`